Paget's People Awards 2023

-'Volunteer of the Year' winner 2013, Vivian Cooper
+'Volunteer of the Year' winner 2019 - Pat Carter

-'Volunteer of the Year' winner 2012, Carol McKay
+'Volunteer of the Year' winner 2017 - Racheal Crane

-The Trust has a large number of trained hospital volunteers to help in a variety of ways throughout the hospital, placing them where they are most needed and suited.
-This involves help in wards/clinics and offices.
-"Meet and greet volunteers" on the main reception desk help patients to find their way to various destinations within the hospital.
+The Trust has a large number of trained hospital volunteers who help in a variety of ways throughout the hospital, and they are placed where they are most needed and suited.
+This involves help in wards/clinics and offices, and 'Meet and greet volunteers' on the main reception desk to help patients and visitors to find their way to various destinations within the hospital.

 The Trust greatly values the work of its volunteers and each year many give up their free time on a regular basis to help patients throughout the James Paget University Hospital.